Preview‑Mode Access

 with your stakeholder. - When they load the address, the framework verifies the token, plants a secure HTTP‑only cookie, and serves the requested page.

-- That cookie keeps them in preview mode for the rest of their browsing session until the token’s TTL elapses, at which point the site reverts to its normal “coming soon” behaviour.
+- The cookie keeps them in preview mode for their browsing session until the token’s TTL elapses.

 Security Notes